 - Heavy cleaning services (due to special health problems)

 - Protective supervision services (to protect against the risk of injury/accident)

 - Paramedical services under direction of health care professional (exercises, catheter care, injections, etc.)

 Medi-Cal serves low-income Californians who would otherwise not have access to medical/health care.
 About half the money is federal, half state.
 Medi-Cal covers a variety of services when they are medically necessary.
 Recipients of Supplemental Security Income (SSI) are automatically eligible for Medi-Cal.
 Some others can qualify as medically needy, with a share-of-cost, if they have high medical expenses in any month.
 Besides primary, specialty (for example, psychiatry; durable medical equipment), and acute care, the Medicaid program is used to fund a variety of other services and supports.

 Over half of all funds for “developmental services” (including targeted case management; long-term health care in skilled nursing and intermediate care facilities; and waiver services) in California are financed through the Medicaid program.

-Metro Transit Authority
+Metro Transit Authority (MTA)

 The array of available and accessible public transportation services varies from area to area.
 Most individuals with developmental disabilities qualify for a price reduction on bus passes to ride the public bus service.
 In addition, many communities operate a paratransit system (door-to-door van service) for people with disabilities who need to get to medical appointments and other community services.
 The Americans with Disabilities Act (ADA) require such transportation.
-Check with the transportation coordinator or resource developer in your regional center for information about paratransit services and transportation discounts (e.g. bus passes, taxi vouchers).
+Check with the transportation coordinator or resource developer in your regional center for information about paratransit services and transportation discounts (e.g. bus passes and taxi vouchers).